 D. Sodium Hazard Discharge Specification.

-The Water Quality Control Plan for the San Diego Basin (Basin Plan) establishes a groundwater quality objective for percent sodium that protects agricultural supply beneficial uses from the potential hazard due to sodium in irrigation waters.
+The Basin Plan establishes a groundwater quality objective for percent sodium that protects agricultural supply beneficial uses from the potential hazard due to sodium in irrigation waters.
 The Basin Plan sets water quality objectives and this Order establishes a sodium hazard discharge specification because excess concentrations of sodium in irrigation water reduce soil permeability to water and air.
 The percent sodium objective is expressed as the ratio of sodium to the sum of sodium, calcium, magnesium, and potassium (expressed in milliequivalents per liter).

-Since the installation of an advanced water treatment plant (AWT), recycled water produced at the SRTTP have periodically exceeded the percent sodium discharge specification of 60 percent established in Order R9-2009-0021.
-The AWT uses reverse osmosis (RO) to reduce the total dissolved solids (TDS) in the potable supply at MCBCP.
-The RO treatment process disproportionately removes larger cations, such as calcium and magnesium, which results in an increase in the percentage of sodium cations in the treated water.
-Thus the RO process increases the percent sodium value even though total mass of sodium may be reduced.
-This Order retains the discharge specification for sodium hazard set at the percent sodium water quality objective of 60 percent.
+This Order sets the discharge specification for sodium hazard set at the percent sodium water quality objective of 60 percent.
 However, the Basin Plan provides an alternative to the percent sodium water quality objective to determine the potential sodium hazard of irrigation water.
 The alternative objective determines the sodium hazard using a methodology that evaluates the adjusted sodium adsorption ratio (SAR) and the electrical conductivity of the water.
 The water quality objective is met if the adjusted SAR and electrical conductivity values indicate that the "degree or restriction on use" of the water is within or below the "slight to moderate" range in Table 3-1 of the Basin Plan.